Making your digital learning materials accessible

 14 May 2021

-20 May 2021 is Global Accessibility Awareness Day.
-Anglia Learning and Teaching's Isobel Gowers explains why accessibility is so important, and how you can make your digital learning materials accessible.
+Global Accessibility Awareness Day takes place every May.
+Anglia Learning & Teaching's Isobel Gowers explains why accessibility is so important, and how you can make your digital learning materials accessible.

 Digital accessibility is something that is close to my heart.
 I think this is partly because I place great importance on equity and ensuring that all students can make the most of the opportunities that higher education provides.